snoopwpf/snoopwpf/README.md

 This is an enhanced version of the original Snoop which adds the scripting capabilities of PowerShell into the application.

-## Notes
+## Requirements

-When cloning this repository, please ensure your core.autocrlf is set to true.
+Unlike the original version, this one is targeted against .NET 4 Client Profile.
+It also depends on [PowerShell V3 RC](http://www.microsoft.com/en-us/download/details.aspx?id=29939) being installed.

 ## Usage